Idoraconk/LOOM/README.md

 To access the latest version of LOOM, you will have to have a python interpreter installed on your computer.
 It can be installed from the official python website: https://www.python.org/

+**NOTICE:** LOOM is only available for Windows OS, therefore, the steps described here will only be functional if performed inside the Windows Operation System.

 Having a python interpreter installed, open the command prompt, select the folder of your choice to install LOOM, and type:

 ```